shravasam/MLwithPython/README.md

 reticulate problems
 project directory file paths

+Part 7 : Natural Language Processing for PyTorch and TensorFlow 2.0 -Transformers in NLP Transformers provides thousands of pretrained models to perform tasks on texts such as classification, information extraction, question answering,       summarization, translation, text generation, etc in 100+ languages.
+Its aim is to make cutting-edge NLP easier to use for everyone.

+We use pipeline AI group.
+Quickly use a pipeline to classify positive versus negative texts.

+    from transformers import pipeline

+# Allocate a pipeline for sentiment-analysis
+    classifier = pipeline('sentiment-analysis')
+    classifier('We are very happy to include pipeline into the transformers repository.')
+    [{'label': 'POSITIVE', 'score': 0.9978193640708923}]

+       from transformers import pipeline

+# Allocate a pipeline for question-answering
+    question_answerer = pipeline('question-answering')
+    question_answerer({
+     'question': 'What is the name of the repository ?', 'context': 'Pipeline have been included in the huggingface/transformers repository' })
+    {'score': 0.5135612454720828, 'start': 35, 'end': 59, 'answer': 'huggingface/transformers'}

+To download and use any of the pretrained models on your given task, you just need to use those three lines of codes (PyTorch version):

+    from transformers import AutoTokenizer, AutoModel
+    tokenizer = AutoTokenizer.from_pretrained("bert-base-uncased")
+    model = AutoModel.from_pretrained("bert-base-uncased")
+    inputs = tokenizer("Hello world!", return_tensors="pt")
+    outputs = model(**inputs)

+or for TensorFlow:

+    from transformers import AutoTokenizer, TFAutoModel
+    tokenizer = AutoTokenizer.from_pretrained("bert-base-uncased")
+    model = TFAutoModel.from_pretrained("bert-base-uncased")
+    inputs = tokenizer("Hello world!", return_tensors="tf")
+    outputs = model(**inputs)

+for more details please refer https://github.com/huggingface/transformers

 Part 11.
 Federated learning in Docker and kubernetes

 How to run PaddleFL in Docker.